Why Is Location Important In A Story?

 Think of a standup comedian, kicking off her show by just saying “I grew up in Chicago” and getting a barrage of relatable cheers from the audience.

-Every time I meet someone on LunchClub the first thing we ask each other is “Where are you based at?” and that helps frame our conversation with following questions.
+Every time I meet someone on LunchClub the first thing we ask each other is “Where are you based?” and that helps frame our conversation with the following questions.

-What has been consistent so far, Miami always generates a smile, which tells you the likely fun associations of vacation, beaches and good time it evokes.
+What has been consistent so far, Miami always generates a smile, which tells you the likely fun associations of vacation, beaches, and good times it evokes.

-You can see it in action in VSI’s Instagram account where I often use visuals from Miami to bring up visual storytelling principles, and equally important using the location tag for orienting viewers and for searchers by location.
+You can see it in action in VSI’s Instagram account where I often use visuals from Miami to bring up visual storytelling principles, and equally importantly use the location tag for orienting viewers and for searchers by location.

 In real estate, you’ll find the “location, location, location” mantra that underscores the fact that location drives the value of a property.